erikmafo/azure-iot-sdk-javawrapper/doc/get_started/javawrapper-run-sample-on-linux.md

-# Run sample on Windows
+# Run sample on Linux

  * execute \build_all\windows\build.sh
  * Start a new instance of the Device Explorer,